sanjaykumarnagar/node.js-api-template/README.md

 # Bitcoin Toolkit API (Testnet/Regtest)

-A modular Node.js API for educational Bitcoin development.
+A modular Node.js API and minimal UI for educational Bitcoin development.
 It provides endpoints to:
 - Generate mnemonics (BIP39), derive keys (BIP32), and create SegWit addresses (P2WPKH)
-- Fetch UTXOs from Blockstream testnet API
+- Fetch UTXOs from Blockstream testnet API or your node via RPC
 - Build, sign, and broadcast transactions using PSBT (bitcoinjs-lib)
+- Estimate fees and perform simple coin selection
+- Optional Bitcoin Core RPC integration (for regtest and advanced workflows)

 Important:
 - This project is for educational and testing purposes only.